AedynLadd/CyberRiskDashboard/README.md

   4. Implement a cyber risk dashboard to manage and visualize the data
   5. Provide recommendations and guidance based on the data to on how to improve the organizational security and resilience.

+## Dashboard
-### Dashboard
+### USER ACCESS
-Dashboard is deployed in AWS: http://cyberriskdashboard-env.eba-wgdmpesj.us-east-1.elasticbeanstalk.com/

-You can access the beanstalk environment from here(https://135465525709.signin.aws.amazon.com/console) through the identity below:
+You can access the aws environment from here (https://135465525709.signin.aws.amazon.com/console) and using the identity below:
 - USERNAME: FourthYearProject
 - PASSWORD: FA6@5@dEE^74q9@d

+### ElasticBeanstalk
+The web app itself is deployed with ElasticBeanstalk

+Dashboard is deployed in AWS: http://cyberriskdashboard-env.eba-wgdmpesj.us-east-1.elasticbeanstalk.com/ The elasticBeanstalk enviorment can be accessed here: https://console.aws.amazon.com/elasticbeanstalk/home?region=us-east-1#/environment/dashboard?applicationName=Cyber%20Risk%20Dashboard&environmentId=e-8yeu3xqpi8

-## CodePipeline
+### CodePipeline
 Code is continously deployed through the use of CodePipeline, every update to the main branch results in the pipeline running and files being pushed/uploaded to elasticBeanstalk

 Pipeline: https://console.aws.amazon.com/codesuite/codepipeline/pipelines/CyberRiskDashboardPipeline/view?region=us-east-1